Hi, I'm Dayna Dranitsaris.

 RFID Scanner System

-Developed an embedded scanner system using a custom LCD to display real-time sensor data from an Arduino.
+Built an embedded RFID scanner system using an Arduino and custom LCD to display real-time scanned tag data.

 Human Activity Recognition

-Preprocessed 100 Hz accelerometer data (Phyphox) with noise reduction and 5-s segmentation and engineered statistical features and trained logistic regression, achieving 94% accuracy (AUC = 0.98).
-Deployed model in a Tkinter app for real-time CSV classification and visualization.
+Preprocessed 100 Hz accelerometer data with noise reduction and 5-second segmentation; engineered statistical features and trained a logistic regression model achieving 94% accuracy (AUC = 0.98).
+Deployed the model in a Tkinter application for real-time CSV classification and visualization.

 Hydroponic Garden Monitoring System

-Developed a sensor-integrated hydroponic garden for campus use, featuring real-time data monitoring (sent over WiFi) and a React Native app.
+Built a sensor-integrated hydroponic garden system for campus use, collecting real-time pH, temperature, and humidity data via WiFi and displaying it through a React Native mobile application.

 Charlene In The City